Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot/1-Introduction_to_Polkadot_Slides.md

 ## Execution Cores

-Just like a decentralized CPU, Polkadot multiplexes many processes.
+Just like a decentralized CPU, Polkadot multiplexes many processes across cores.

 When a parachain is assigned to a core, it can advance.<br/>
 Otherwise, it lies dormant.